 Swiss Water's plant employees are represented by the United Food and Commercial Workers Union.
-The current collective agreement expires on December 31, 2024.
+The current collective agreement expired on December 31, 2024.
 Failure to agree upon a new collective agreement, strikes, or lockouts could restrict the ability of Swiss Water to operate and to service its customers.
+Swiss Water and the Union are currently negotiating a renewed collective agreement.